covergirlszn/Markers/README.md

 right so opacity....it takes percentages or decimal or jyust use rgba and the alpha value gives the opacity.
 0 being lowest

+fun fact!
+  the default display property for div elements is block.
+So when two block elements are next to each other, they stack like actual blocks

+which is why when you put in the cap it took out the slleve xx i hope this mek sense